lcrespom/Modulator/README.md

 		- Or else, modify the UI to support multiple destination nodes

 - UI
+	- Polish logo
-	- Review the following audio front-end libraries:
+	- Review the following audio front-end libraries, especially for the node parameters area:
 		- http://nexusosc.com/
 		- https://github.com/g200kg/webaudio-controls
-	- Parameters panel
-		- Use cool knobs for parameters instead of default browser sliders
 	- Help
-		- General help button explaining how to connect etc.
-		- Description of each node
-		- Description of each node parameters
+		- Provide description of each node and each of its parameters.
 	- Usability / UX
 		- Consider a better way to add nodes from the palette into the canvas
 		- Consider a more user-friendly way to connect and disconnect nodes